tweedegolf/storage-abstraction/publish/Storage/README.md

 npm run test-jasmine 8
 ```

-As you can see in the file `package.json`, the command sets the `type` environment variable which is read by Jasmine.
+As you can see in the file `package.json`, the command sets the `type` environment variable which is then read by Jasmine.

 To run all Jasmine tests consecutively: